kirstengott/evomining3/README.md

 ### Prerequisite

-It is assumed that users will generate antiSMASH5 results before EvoMining for each genome of interest.
+1. It is assumed that users will generate antiSMASH5 results before EvoMining for each genome of interest.
 A helper script is included at `src/as500_pipe.pl` that will run antiSMASH5 from a docker on each positional argument.
 These are used to define BGC boundaries only, so for the purposes of EvoMining, running antiSMASH with the `--minimal` is sufficient (and will save you a lot of compute time).
 Of course, the user may have other analyses in mind, but any antiSMASH output, `--minimal` or not is fine.

+2. Download kofamscan databases with corresponding HMMs

+`wget ftp://ftp.genome.jp/pub/db/kofam/ko_list.gz`

+`gunzip ko_list.gz`

+`wget ftp://ftp.genome.jp/pub/db/kofam/profiles.tar.gz`

+`tar -xzvf profiles.tar.gz`

 ### Script and directory structure